andrewaddo/awsbaseline/content/reliability/high availability/_index.md

 appropriate to use to deliver the application will vary.
 Costs can be considerable to achieve the highest levels of availability.

+As you go through this section, it is importnt to take a step back and discuss what your availability goals will be like.

 **Design Principles for Availability**

 When designing your  architecture, it is best to keep in mind below general best practices: